How to grow crystals with salt:

 How to grow crystals with salt : To use chemical reactions between water and potash alum(Potassium) in the creation of various crystal formations.

-Crystals consist of an orderly arrangement in the molecular structure of a solid object, in a pattern known as crystallinity.
+Crystals consist of an orderly arrangement in the molecular structure of a solid object, this pattern known as crystallinity.

 Crystals can be man-made by heating water with a chemical known as potash alum.
 Many geometrical shapes can be created through this process, such as cubic, hexagonal, tetragonal crystals.

-Important notice: parental or teacher guidance required at all times.
+Important notice: parental or teacher guidance required for all process.

 When Rochelle salt (Potassium sodium tartrate )mixture is Supersaturated , the atoms will form patterns of crystals.